 The Council can also finance capital expenditure by means of a long term PFI contract, whereby the private sector company will build and then supply an asset (usually with services as well) back to the Council for a specified number of years.
 At the end of the contract the asset transfers to the ownership of the council.
 The value of the asset and the associated liability over the life of the contract to fund that asset is reflected on the Council's balance sheet.
-As with borrowing, any Council decisions on agreeing contracts that result in a long term liabilities are made with sufficient regard to the long run financing implications and potential risks to the authority and include effective due diligence.
+As with borrowing, any Council decisions on agreeing contracts that result in long-term liabilities are made with sufficient regard to the long run financing implications and potential risks to the authority and include effective due diligence.

 Council's may also lease in assets for service delivery rather than purchase.
 Depending on the lease terms, including the length of lease, these assets and the associated liability over the life of the lease to fund that asset is reflected on the Council's balance sheet.
 Changes in International Financial Accounting Standards (IFRS16) in relation to lease recognition have, again, been delayed until 2022/23 (with a restated comparative year of 2021/22) and may result in more leased in assets and liabilities being reflected on the Council's balance sheet.
+(Note in February 2022, CIPFA issued a consultation to delay the implementation of IFRS16 for another year).